 What support is available?

 The primary support mode for this category of fellowship is via 1:1 ‘at elbow’ guidance, mentoring and peer support.

 - Initially we advise a broad conversation with someone from the TALENT Scheme regarding what is involved in applying for the scheme, the kinds of evidence Advance HE reviewers will be looking for and how to begin preparing a submission.
-This can be followed up with further tutorials as requested.
+This can be followed up with further tutorials or attendance at our internal writing retreats, as requested.